 Patients are rarely tested for the other diseases, many of which have symptoms that overlap those of Lyme disease, so how often people are infected in the UK is unknown.
 Most of these infections respond to the same antibiotic treatment as Lyme disease.
 The main tick-borne diseases are:-

 Anaplasmosis is sometimes called Human Granulocytic Anaplasmosis (HGA) is caused by the bacterium Anaplasma phagocytophilum.
-It tends to cause more fever than Lyme disease and give rise to abnormal liver function tests and low white blood cells and platelets(5).
-There have been some UK cases, but it is rarely tested for (4).
-Anaplasmosis responds to the same treatment as for Lyme disease.
+It tends to cause more fever than Lyme disease and gives rise to abnormal liver function tests and low white blood cells and platelets.
+There have been some UK cases, but testing of potential cases is rarely carried out .
+Anaplasmosis responds to the same antibiotic as Lyme disease.

-Babesiosis: caused by one of three species of Babesia parasite.
-(5) It infects red blood cells and can cause anaemia, dark urine as well as significant headache, fever and abdominal complaints.
+Babesiosis is caused by one of three species of Babesia parasite.
+It infects red blood cells and can cause anaemia, dark urine as well as significant headache, fever and abdominal complaints.
 Most people have very mild symptoms but older people and those immunocompromised are at greater risk of severe disease.
-First Scottish case reported in 1979 a suspected English case in 1974 and a confirmed case in England in 2020.
-Because it is thought most people will not need treatment, so it is possible that there may have been many un-diagnosed cases.
+There was a suspected English case in 1974, the first Scottish case was reported in 1979 and a confirmed case in England in 2020.
+It is thought that most people will not need treatment, so it is possible that there may have been many un-diagnosed cases.
 Babesiosis is treated with specific antibiotics and quinine.
 See our news item.

-Rickettsiosis: caused by species of Rickettsia bacteria and also transmitted by mites (6,7) It can cause a spotty rash, fevers and sometimes a black “eschar”, or scab, at the site of the tick bite.
+Rickettsiosis is caused by species of Rickettsia bacteria and also transmitted by mites [6,7].
+It can cause a spotty rash, fevers and sometimes a black “eschar”, or scab, at the site of the tick bite.
 Positive blood tests have been recorded in UK patients.
-Rickettsia infections respond to the same treatment as for Lyme disease.
+Rickettsia infections respond to the same treatment as Lyme disease.

 Borrelia miyamotoi causes a Lyme-like illness but without an EM rash and with more fever (sometimes coming and going) and headache.
-In some cases meningitis develops.
+In some cases meningitis develops .
 There have been no reported UK cases, but this may be because the routine blood tests do not distinguish between this disease and Lyme disease.